-How successful a credit union is at making money affects its safety and soundness.
-Earnings may be retained by the credit union, expanding its capital buffer, or be used to address problematic loans, likely making the credit union better prepared to withstand financial shocks.
-Obviously, credit unions that are losing money are less able to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
+Credit unions that are losing money, however, are less able to do those things.

-GOLDEN VALLEY had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, a sign that it's right in line with its peers in this area.
+GOLDEN VALLEY had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, a sign that it's doing better than its peers in this area.